srijannnd/Mushrooms-Classification/README.md

 # Mushrooms-Classification
-Mushrooms Dataset Analysis and Classification with different classification techniques such as Logistic Regression, Decision Tress, Random Forest Classifiers.
+Mushrooms Dataset Analysis and Classification with different classification techniques such as Logistic Regression, Decision Trees, Random Forest Classifiers.